bloveless/layout-field_type/README.md

  the list of widgets, so be descriptive and tell the use what your widget is all about.

  Watch the video <a href="#">here</a> to see a demonstration of generating widgets.

+## Changelog

+ v1.0.0 Initial release
+ v1.0.1 Layout FT will not throw an error if a widget is unistalled or deleted from the system.
+Layout FT will automatically clean rows from the DB if the related widget class is removed from the system.